If you do it with passion … will get a lot in return.

 Memorie di Sottobosco translates to memories of undergrowth.
 Sottobosco in Italian means everything that grows from the forest floor to the height of the short bushes.
 I often enjoy re-creating small sceneries in my dishes.
 My approach to the ‘Life on a Bark’ puts the focal point on the mushrooms.
 In this case, we used the Porcini to create rice porcini bark together with some chanterelles for the paste of the Porcini Mount Blanc (inspired by the plating of the classic French dessert).
 My experience in France inspired the addition of the Blue foot mushrooms, as I tasted them for the first time during my training in Paris.
 Last but not least, I would add a touch our beloved Singapore mushrooms with locally grown King oyster mushroom chips: a translation of east meets west.

 Why does it pair so well with Krug Grande Cuvée?

-The flavourful umami of the Porcini, paired together with the nice crunch of the rice bark, is the perfect match for the strong but elegant complexity of the Krug Grande Cuvee.
+The flavourful umami of the Porcini, paired with the crunch of the rice bark is the perfect match for the strong but elegant complexity of Krug Grande Cuvée.